Bees: a beginners’ guide

 There are about 20,000 different species of bee found all over the world.
 In the UK, we have about 270 species, including honey bees, and they’re responsible for pollinating 80% of our wildflowers.
 They also pollinate important crops like apples, beans, squashes and almonds, providing us with a free but vitally important service.

-Climate change is also having an impact.
+Climate change is also having an impact on bees.
 The shift in temperatures and seasons affects when insects are active and when food is available, which may no longer coincide.
 New pests and diseases can also strike as the climate changes, devastating bee colonies which have little or no resistance.

 Another big factor is the widespread use of agricultural chemicals.
 Herbicides kill off many plants which are important to bees, and even though pesticides aren’t designed to kill bees, they still cause harm.
 Studies have shown that pesticides can affect bees’ navigational abilities and breeding success, and pesticides are unsurprisingly ravaging other insects as well.